benjhess/node-packer/node/doc/api/child_process.md

    will always open fds 0 - 2 for the processes it spawns, setting the fd to `'ignore'` will cause Node.js to open `/dev/null` and attach it to the child's fd.
+4. `'inherit'` - Pass through the corresponding stdio stream to/from the parent process.
+In the first three positions, this is equivalent to `process.stdin`, `process.stdout`, and `process.stderr`, respectively.
+In any other position, equivalent to `'ignore'`.
-4. {Stream} object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
+5. {Stream} object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
 The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
 Note that the stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
-5. Positive integer - The integer value is interpreted as a file descriptor that is currently open in the parent process.
+6. Positive integer - The integer value is interpreted as a file descriptor that is currently open in the parent process.
 It is shared with the child process, similar to how {Stream} objects can be shared.
-6. `null`, `undefined` - Use default value.
+7. `null`, `undefined` - Use default value.
 For stdio fds 0, 1, and 2 (in other
    words, stdin, stdout, and stderr) a pipe is created.
 For fd 3 and up, the default is `'ignore'`.

-Example:

 ```js
 const { spawn } = require('child_process');